 As responsible adults, students are expected to make appropriate arrangements for leaving their usual abode on campus.
-Residential students are expected to be on campus between sunset and sunrise - usually at the Main Building (until 10.00pm) John I Tay Centre (when supervised) or their Residence Hall Complex.
-Residence Halls are closed from 10.30pm -5.00am.
+Residential students are expected to be on campus between sunset and sunrise usually at the Main Building (until 10.00 pm) John I Tay Centre (when supervised) or their Residence Hall Complex.
+Residence Halls are closed from 10.30 pm -5.00 am.

-There are four categories of leave: Campus Visitation, Day, Evening and Overnight.
-The first two categories of leave are somewhat informal, while the last two categories are formal.
+There are five categories of leave: Homes on Campus Visitation, Day, Evening, Overnight and Weekend pass.
+The first two categories of leave are somewhat informal, while the last three categories are formal.